 But you do want to make sure they aren't overheating... if you know, it relieves their anxiety... and yours.

-Here's a nice product that will send an alarm email to your Smartphone if the temperature exceeds a threshold that you can set.
+There are products that will send an alarm email to your Smartphone if the temperature exceeds a threshold that you can set.

 Measure temperature in inaccessible places.